E-mail: see the "Contact" section

 becomes

 We'll start with a local link: type some text which will function as link, and select it.
-Then hold down the mouse on the "Link" button Link in the "Objects & Tags" palette.
+Then hold down the mouse on the "Link" button in the "Objects & Tags" palette.
 Choose "local link" and "Choose file..." in the submenu.
 Then select the other file you just created.
 The whole tag + URL will be inserted automatically, and the link is ready to use!
 If you don't believe it, launch the file and click...

 Http:// links and other types work the same way, except that instead of selecting files or something else to link to, you need to type the URLs or e-mail addresses yourself in most cases.
 If you have some commonly used URLs or addresses, however, you can add these to your "favourites" list in the Preferences to make them available in the submenus.
-And, if the URL or e-mail address has been typed in the text already, like in "Mail me at some.address@somedomain.com", you only need to select the URL/address, click the link button once and TagWriter will make the appropriate link at once.
-Try it!
+And, if the URL or e-mail address has been typed in the text already, like in "Mail me at some.address@somedomain.com

-To make a link to a part of the same document, you first need to mark the place to link to.
-Since this only makes sense with large documents, first fill your document with <br> tags or duplicate text until it doesn't fit in one browser window anymore.
+tags or duplicate text until it doesn't fit in one browser window anymore.
 At the bottom of the document, type some text you'll want to link to.
 Then, select that text and hold down the mouse on the "Link" button again, but this time choose "object name".
 A tag will be inserted and you need to type a name for the object.
 This name can be anything, but it can't contain returns or other unusual characters.
 It's a good idea to always use only letters, numbers and dashes in object names.

 Now you can link to the object you just named: go back to the top of the document, and create a new link.
 This time, choose "#anchor link", and choose the name of the newly created object from the submenu... ain't that easy?
 If you now launch the file, and click the link you just added, your browser will jump to the named object at the bottom.
 You can imagine that, if your document becomes really large (like the help file), it can be very useful to use such links...

-You can also use these named objects to make it easier for yourself to navigate through your document while working on it: if you hold down the mouse on either the "Anchor" button Anchor or the Anchors button at the bottom, you'll get a list of all named objects.
+You can also use these named objects to make it easier for yourself to navigate through your document while working on it: if you hold down the mouse on either the "Anchor" button or the button at the bottom, you'll get a list of all named objects.
 If you select a name, TagWriter will jump to it.
-A similar thing exists for local links to other files too: if you hold down the Shift key while pressing the "Anchor" button, or you simply use the Links button Links, you get a list of the local links in the document.
+A similar thing exists for local links to other files too: if you hold down the Shift key while pressing the "Anchor" button, or you simply use the Links button , you get a list of the local links in the document.
 You can also click in a local link in the document, and press Command-L, which has the same effect!

 Inserting an image is as easy as making a link.
 First of all, make sure you have a GIF or JPEG image in the same folder as (or in a subfolder of) the file you're working on.
 If you don't have any, copy one from the "imgs" folder in the Documentation folder.

-To insert the image, just click where you want it, and hold down the mouse on the "Image" button Image in the Objects & Tags palette.
+To insert the image, just click where you want it, and hold down the mouse on the "Image" button in the Objects & Tags palette.
 Choose "File...", and if you want a border around your image, choose one from the submenu.
 Guess what you need to do next... just open the image and all the necessary stuff is inserted!

 If the image you want to insert is on another server, you can work this way: search the image in your browser, copy it to the clipboard, click in your document where you want it, and click the "Image" button.
 You will be asked to use the dimensions of the image you just copied, and since this improves the rendering speed of your page, choose "Yes".
 Next, go back to your browser and copy the URL of the image, and paste it at the place of the insertion point in TagWriter.
 Ready!